Bollywood star Sushant Singh Rajput found dead, aged 34 | DW | 14.06.2020

 Bollywood actor Sushant Singh Rajput has been found dead at his Mumbai home, Indian media reported Sunday, citing police confirmation.

-The star is believed to have committed suicide, according to the Hindustan Times.
+The star died in a suspected suicide, according to the Hindustan Times.

 News broadcaster NDTV tweeted that Rajput was found hanged by his domestic help.